 Horovod is a distributed training framework, developed by Uber, for TensorFlow, Keras, and PyTorch.
 The Horovod framework makes it easy to take a single-GPU program and train it on many GPUs.

-Databricks supports distributed DL training via the HorovodRunner tool.
-HorovodRunner simplifies the process of migrating from single-machine TensorFlow, Keras, and PyTorch workloads to multi-GPU machines and multi-node clusters.
+Databricks supports distributed DL training using HorovodRunner, a tool that simplifies the process of migrating from single-machine TensorFlow, Keras, and PyTorch workloads to multi-GPU machines and multi-node clusters.

 HorovodEstimator has been deprecated as of Databricks Runtime 6.2 ML and is scheduled to be removed from Databricks Runtime 7.0 ML.
-HorovodEstimator is similar to HorovodRunner in providing Horovod support, but it constrains the user to TensorFlow Estimators and Spark ML Pipeline APIs.
+HorovodEstimator is similar to HorovodRunner in providing Horovod support, but it constrains you to TensorFlow Estimators and Apache Spark ML Pipeline APIs.